INTRODUCTION

 The young man looks at me surprised before answering.

-- "Yes; they could help conquer another planet." he answers afterwards, "But there is no need to worry that they'll be used for that!
+- "Yes; they could help conquer another planet." he answers afterwards, "But there's no need to fear them being used for that!
 Dogs are so stupid that they're not even good for conquering other men....

 I don't understand the answer, but I note it as I hear it.
 I see other dogs later, although far away.
 I don't know why I have felt a great desire to attack and kill them.